 Hospital recommendations from peers: The peer recommendations were collected in two survey waves.
-First, Newsweek and Statista performed an online survey among tens of thousands of doctors, health care professionals and hospitals managers in 28 countries.
-Over 80,000 medical experts in the 28 surveyed countries were invited to participate in the online survey.
+First, Newsweek and Statista performed an online survey among tens of thousands of doctors, health care professionals and hospitals managers in 30 countries.
+Over 85,000 medical experts in the 30 surveyed countries were invited to participate in the online survey.

-The data was collected by Newsweek and Statista during an initial survey period from September to November 2022.
+The data was collected by Newsweek and Statista during an initial survey period from September to November 2023.
 The survey was also promoted on newsweek.com.
 Participants were asked to recommend hospitals in their own country as well as in other countries.
 The questionnaire did not suggest a list of recommended hospitals; therefore, respondents were free to suggest any hospital they deemed recommendable (merely aided by an autocomplete function for convenience).
 Self-recommendations were not allowed.
 Statista performed plausibility checks on all data to prevent self-nomination.
-For the second survey period, Statista asked physicians (general practitioners and specialists) to classify a set number of hospitals per country (the selected amount per country was relative to the total number of hospitals in the respective country).
-The list was comprised of the hospitals which received the highest number of national recommendations in the first wave as well as the leading hospitals from the previous year's ranking (both criteria had a huge overlap).
-Participants were asked to assign a ranking position to these hospitals (e.g. Top 1, Top 5, Top 10, Top 20, Top 30, Top 50, Top 100).

 Answers were then weighted by a) the type of respondent by profession (with doctors receiving the highest weight) and b) the confidence respondents had in their vote (0-100%).
 Combined, the two survey periods resulted in more than 70,000 individual hospital recommendations.